-This educational and professional development facility provides the opportunity to study lighting design through experimentation and firsthand observation using a computer-programmable light-control system.
-Students in the graduate school's Exhibition Design and Sustainable Interior Environments programs make use of this facility, along with several undergraduate majors.
+This educational and professional development facility provides the opportunity to study lighting design through experimentation and firsthand observation using a computer-programmable lightcontrol system.
+Students in the graduate school's Exhibition Design and Sustainable Interior Environments programs use this facility, along with several undergraduate majors.